MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/check-folder-controlled-by-gated-check-build-process.md

 ### Delete the latest changes in your workspace after a gated check-in

-If you want to proceed with gated check-in and you don't plan to continue working with your changes, you can delete the changes in your workspace.
+If you don't plan to keep working with your changes after the gated check-in, you can delete the latest changes in your workspace.
 Your changes are preserved in a shelveset.
 If the build completes, then your changes are checked in.
 If the build fails, then you can unshelve the shelveset to get the changes back into your workspace.

 1. When you check in, in the **Gated Check-in** dialog box, choose **Show Options**.
 Clear the **Preserve my pending changes locally** checkbox, and then choose **Build Changes**.

 1. After the build completes:

-   - If the build results window shows **Check-in committed**, now that your changes are checked in, you might want to get the latest version of the files so that your workspace contains these changes.
+   - If the build results window shows a successful build and check-in, now that your changes are checked in, you might want to get the latest version of the files so that your workspace contains these changes.
 For more information, see [Download (get) files from the server](download-get-files-from-server.md).

-   - If the build results window shows **Check-in rejected**, correct the problems that caused the check-in to be rejected.
+   - If the build results window shows the build failed, correct the problems that caused the failure.
 In **Team Explorer**, on the **Builds** page, double-click the build that failed under **My Builds**, or right-click the build and select **Open**.

      In the Azure Pipelines build results window, look for information that can help you resolve the problem that caused the build to fail.
 For some types of problems, you may be able to choose the error or issue and view the file that requires corrections.